 Thank you to our participants who helped make the 2014 Marten Survey a success.
-Watch the film about the project below, and read about this year's project on our blog.
-For more information read the full report from the Olympic National Forest.
+Watch the film about the project below and for more information read the full report from the Olympic National Forest.

 The coastal Pacific marten was historically present on the Olympic Peninsula, but has only been observed anecdotally in recent years.
 Biologists on the Olympic National Forest wanted to know more about the current population, and they needed on-the-ground help surveying the mountainous terrain of the Olympic Peninsula during the winter.